ifellows/salt/salt_website/src/content/docs/reference/troubleshooting.md

 **Solutions**:
 1. Confirm the tablet is on the same network as the server (or that the server is reachable from the tablet's network).
 2. Try opening the server URL in the tablet's browser to confirm it loads.
-3. Check that you are using `https://` for production or `http://` for local testing — a mismatch will fail.
+3. Check that you are using `https://` for production or `http://` for local testing, a mismatch will fail.
 4. If using a local network IP, confirm the server is listening on all interfaces (not just `127.0.0.1`).
 5. Check the server is running: `docker logs -f salt`.